Every December 26, our family has a Christmas tradition: we play family board games.

 We’ve played it with our own kids, but also with friends away at a cabin, and with people just over for dinner!

-Family Board Games That Teenagers Will Really Love
+Great Family Board Games Teenagers Will Love

 This card game exploded onto the scene last year with all of its exploding kittens and laser beams and sometimes goats.
 It’s just plain funny–and the cards and action cards are funny, too (if you like that kind of humour).
 You draw cards and play until someone explodes, so the goal is to get points before the other person happens to explode.
 We gave this one to our kids who live out of town last year, and they really like it, too!